PatrykkM/patrykmrzyglod.dev/README.md

-# patrykmrzyglod.dev
+#

-## 📌 About
+## 📌 patrykmrzyglod.dev
-Welcome to my personal portfolio, **[PatrykMrzyglod.dev](https://patrykmrzyglod.dev)**, a dynamic and visually engaging space where I showcase my skills, projects, work experience, passion for software development.
+Welcome to my personal portfolio, a dynamic and visually engaging space where I showcase my skills, projects, work experience, passion for software development.
 Designed as both a digital resume and an interactive experience, this portfolio is built using cutting-edge technologies to provide smooth navigation, stunning 3D elements, and a sleek user interface.

 ## 🚀 Features